Injured Because Of Inadequate Lighting

 Proper Lighting Requirements

 Business owners and landlords have a duty to make sure that their property is reasonably safe.
-This duty extends to common areas, parking lots and other areas open to the public including playgrounds, offices and storefronts.
-The duty includes not only maintaining the physical structure of the property in a safe manner, but also to provide appropriate lighting and security to protect guests and visitors from dangers that might exist from third parties.
+This duty extends to common areas, parking lots and other areas open to the public, including playgrounds, offices and storefronts.
+The duty includes not only maintaining the physical structure of the property in a safe manner but also providing appropriate lighting and security to protect guests and visitors from dangers that might exist from third parties.

 In order to prevail in such a claim, it must be shown that:

-- The claimant’s injuries were a result of the negligent condition; and
+- The claimant’s injuries were a result of the negligent condition.

 - The claimant suffered damages.

-If you are injured as a result of an assault on someone’s property, you will have the burden of showing that the property owner had reason to suspect a danger and was lax in taking protective steps to prevent that danger, such as providing better security or better lighting of the parking lot area.
+If you are injured as a result of an assault on someone’s property, then you will have the burden of showing that the property owner had reason to suspect a danger and was lax in taking protective steps to prevent that danger, such as providing better security or better lighting of the parking lot area.
 An experienced premises liability attorney can assist you in meeting this burden and help you to receive the compensation you deserve.
-Contact the legal professionals at Kaire & Heffernan, LLC today to see how we can help.
+To see how we can help, contact us at Kaire & Heffernan, PLLC, today by calling 305-376-7860 or reaching out online.